audibleblink/DoubleTap/README.md

 Docker environment, your proxy server needs to be accessible from the internal Docker network.
 There are many ways to achieve this but I've provided a line in `doubletap.sh` for you to uncomment that will proxy requests made from inside the DoubleTap container.
+This will also require that you build the image with a root cert to be trusted.
+Place your cert in the root of this repo as `burp.pem` and rebuild the image to make sure the docker container OS can establish trusted TLS connections.

 ```sh
 # Uncomment the following line to enable proxying to the Docker host